Topics

 Complete Guide to Mobile App Design

 The average time an Indian user spends on the mobile is 4.9 hours.
 It makes India the 8th country with the highest average hours spent on mobile per day per user.
 More than ever, people are using mobile phones in the present times.
 From payments to shopping everything is just sorted online with few clicks on the mobile.
+This makes to learn design mobile app more important than ever.

-This indicates how important it has become for the businesses for designing mobile apps to not just beat the competition but also survive it.
+This also indicates how important it has become for the businesses for designing mobile apps to not just beat the competition but also survive it.

 Designing a mobile app is not a difficult task unless you read the blog.
 There are many things that one should know to align the requirements and the final idea output.